-The impact forces from the punch are the resultant sum of forces applied simultaneously by the upper and lower limbs [2, 3].
+The impact forces from the punch are the resultant sum of forces applied simultaneously by the upper and lower limbs .
 In essence, effective coordination of the body links increases “hitting mass” .
 Why is “hitting mass” important?
 We can look at Newton’s 2nd law.

+Force = Mass x Acceleration.
 The size of an athlete does not always equal a harder punch.

-However, that is not to say being a bigger athlete means you automatically increase the mass behind the punch as evidenced by body mass having a weaker correlation to punching harder compared to the strength and power variables .
+However, that is not to say that being a bigger athlete means you automatically increase the mass behind the punch, as evidenced by body mass having a weaker correlation to punching harder than the strength and power variables .

-Both elite martial artists (without them knowing) were referring to increasing the effective mass of their strike which is improving the ability to transfer momentum throughout the body to the intended target.
+Both elite martial artists (without them knowing) were referring to increasing the effective mass of their strike, improving the ability to transfer momentum throughout the body to the intended target.

 “If an athlete is able to relax their arm throughout a strike, and then stiffen their arm at the last possible moment, theoretically that strike would impact with greater force than one thrown with constant activation or stiffness” .

-Referring to Lenetsky et al., previous research has found that an increase in muscle contraction and co-contraction (opposing muscle groups both contracting simultaneously increasing joint stability) around a given joint can reduce the deformation during impact, which allows for a greater effective mass and a harder punch.
+Referring to Lenetsky et al., previous research has found that an increase in muscle contraction and co-contraction (opposing muscle groups both contracting simultaneously, increasing joint stability) around a given joint can reduce the deformation during impact, which allows for a greater effective mass and a harder punch.

-Additionally, the more segments involved in a movement the greater the potential to enhance effective mass .
+Additionally, the more segments involved in a movement, the greater the potential to enhance effective mass .
 For example, stepping forward during a jab would increase the impact force compared to just throwing the arm.

 At the start of the impact, two aspects of the punch need to be satisfied to transfer momentum.
-Firstly, all joints supporting the impact need to be stiffened (as mentioned previously) in order to prevent the collapse of the joint or "wobbling mass."
+Firstly, all joints supporting the impact need to be stiffened (as mentioned previously) to prevent the collapse of the joint or "wobbling mass."

 Secondly, it is theorized that to maximize the effectiveness of a punch, an additional force needs to be added during the time of impact .
 The authors state that force needs to be timed carefully to coincide with the deceleration of the impact, as this is the only time force may be effectively applied.

-Double Peak Muscle Activation
+Double Peak Muscle Activation Phenomenon

 The first peak occurs as the punch is initiated, then the relaxation period occurs throughout the movement until the second peak in activation moments before impact.